jorritvanderheide/human-ai_collaboration_in_the_kitchen/README.md

 ## Table of contents
 Folder | Content
 --- | ---
-[collaboration](collaboration) | Code written for [Botano](https://hannahvaniterson.nl/demoday "Botano Demo Day page"), to incorporate our data in their project.
+[collaboration](collaboration) | Code written for the [Botano](https://hannahvaniterson.nl/demoday "Botano Demo Day page") project, to incorporate our data in their project.
 [data_analysis](data_analysis) | Files for reproducing our data analysis.
 [data_collection](data_collection) | Processing files for the distributed data collection app.
 [data_processing](data_processing) | Processing files for processing the data that was collected.